-Perhaps due to being an only child, these children grow up to be very loyal.
+These children often grow up to be very loyal.
 Loyalty is important because an only child doesn’t have the deep bonds which can exist between siblings.
 Only children, therefore, look for their bonds elsewhere.

-To create that bond is something an only child seeks to do.
+To create that bond is something only children seek to do.
 Loyalty means someone that will stay with you.
 Loyalty is something that everybody wants, and that an only child may feel is missing.

 Only children have advantages, yes, but there is a downside to everything.
-An only child will have to deal with being an only child for the rest of their lives.
+If you grew up as an only child, you will have to deal with being one for the rest of your life.